profjordanov/scheduler/README.md

 ##  Non-Functional Requirements
 - Classic data-driven
-- There is not a lot of data moving around.
+- There are not a lot of users

 ## Continuous Integration Tools
 - GitHub Pipelines